rstudio/education.rstudio.com/content/blog/2020-07-27-penguins-cran/index.markdown

 ## Highlights

 We don't want to ruin all the fun exploration, visualization, and potential analyses, so below are just a few examples to get you quickly waddling along with *penguins*.
-You can check out more in ["examples" vignette](https://allisonhorst.github.io/palmerpenguins/articles/examples.html).
+You can check out more in the ["Get started"](https://allisonhorst.github.io/palmerpenguins/articles/intro.html) and the ["Examples" vignettes](https://allisonhorst.github.io/palmerpenguins/articles/examples.html).

 <img src="https://allisonhorst.github.io/palmerpenguins/reference/figures/lter_penguins.png" width="40%" style="display:block; margin-left: auto; margin-right: auto;"/>